Professor Matthew Daniel Eddy

 |Member of the Centre for Visual Arts and Culture|

-|Member of the Institute of Medieval and Early Modern Studies|
+|Co-Director (Grants and Impact) in the Institute of Medieval and Early Modern Studies|

 Office Location: Durham Univeresity Department of Philosophy, 50-51 Old Elvet, DH1 3HN, second floor, Room 203.

 Office Hours: Michaelmas Term (Research Leave); Epiphany and Easter Terms, Monday, 11:00-1400.

 Areas of Expertise

 Science and Technology Studies, History and Philosophy of Science, Media Studies, Environmental Humanities, Medical Humanities, Gender Studies, The Enlightenment (and its Afterlives)